Blood Sugar Control

 It is best to avoid or reduce the intake of certain foods that are usually nutritionally poor.
 Some of these include:

-Highly processed foods, especially meats like hot dogs, sausage, and bacon are best avoided.
-These processed meats, which are usually high in sodium and nitrate preservatives, are linked to higher risks of heart disease and diabetes.
+Highly processed snacks/foods, especially meats like hot dogs, sausage, and bacon.
+These processed meats, which are usually high in sodium and nitrate preservatives, are linked to higher risks of heart diseases as well as diabetes.
+Common high-sodium foods like laksa or wonton mee or instant noodles should be eaten in moderation.
+Excessive sodium intake can lead to high blood pressure which can complicate blood sugar control, especially in people with or at risk of diabetes.

 Browse Superfoods for Blood Sugar Control